m4noj/smart-editor/README.md

 # Smart Code Editor

 A clean, lightweight, and intelligent **code editor** built from scratch in **Python (PyQt5)**.
-Designed to be minimal, elegant, and extensible – a personal project to learn & explore **GUI development, syntax highlighting, lexers, and editor design**. furthermore, it lays the foundation for advanced features like autocomplete and AI-assisted coding.
+Designed to be minimal, elegant, and extensible – a personal project to learn & explore **GUI development, syntax highlighting, lexers, and editor design**.

+- Furthermore, it lays the foundation for advanced features like autocomplete and AI-assisted coding.

 ---